Grace Keagy: Career

 She made her first television appearance as a guest star on Our Family Honor in 1985, later appearing in Four Eyes and Six Guns (1992), Mrs. Santa Claus (1996) and numerous times on soap operas like As the World Turns, One Life to Live, The Doctors, Ryan's Hope, and Search for Tomorrow.

 Family

 Keagy was predeceased by her husband, Robert B. Keagy, and her brother William Stambaugh.
 She was survived by five children, twelve grandchildren, and extended family.

 Death

-Grace Keagy died on October 4, 2009 in Rochester, New York, aged 87, from ovarian cancer.
+Keagy died on October 4, 2009, in Rochester, New York, aged 87, from ovarian cancer.